buepro/typo3-pizpalue/Documentation/User/Various.rst

 pp-ce-background              Centers the background and sizes it to cover the area. pp-ce-bgfixed                 Fixes the background.
 The result is a parallax effect.
 Due to mobile devices
-                              not supporting this feature fully it is generally disabled on mobile devices. pp-ce-margin                  Applies a margin to the container pp-ce-padding                 Applies a padding to the container pp-ce-bgwhite70               Applies a white background with 70% opacity pp-ce-gray70                  Applies a gray background with 70% opacity pp-ce-bgblack70               Applies a black background with 70% opacity
+                              not supporting this feature fully it is generally disabled on mobile devices. pp-content-margin             Applies a margin to the container pp-content-padding            Applies a padding to the container pp-content-bgwhite70          Applies a white background with 70% opacity pp-content-bggrey70           Applies a grey background with 70% opacity pp-content-bgblack70          Applies a black background with 70% opacity pp-gallery-item-left          Aligns the gallery items (e.g. images) to the left pp-gallery-item-right         Aligns the gallery items to the right pp-gallery-item-join          Joins the gallery items by removing any margin and padding
 ============================= =============================================================================